stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 _(referencing the editor)_ David, get rid of it, all of it. __[both laugh]__

-__[beep]__
+##### [beep]

 #### BEN

-Uh, smalltownai asks, to dig us out of this *horrible* hole we've dug ourselves into... __[Tim chuckles]__ The things we do for all of you.
+smalltownai asks, to dig us out of this *horrible* hole we've dug ourselves into... __[Tim chuckles]__ The things we do for all of you.

-> "Do the ID numbers have any significance?
+>"Do the ID numbers have any significance?
 Does it mean anything that Trexel's ID number is two numbers shorter than Hartro's and David's?"

 #### TIM